Lionex/ai-safety/slides/priors/nudge-insight.md

 note:

 ### Examples
-- articles have similar contexts
-    - will orient together in vector space
 - words that stand in for each-other
     - similar to the same words
     - dissimilar to the same words